paxfeline/rifftube-ruby/README.md

 t.datetime "created_at", null: false
 t.datetime "updated_at", null: false

+* Requirements:
+    A ratio of *at least* 5 follows to every 1 block.
+    This is arbitrary and may change.

   Riff Flags table columns:
     t.bigint "user_id", null: false
     t.bigint "riff_id", null: false